Who is the womyn with a mission to let them flourish?

 Understanding the urgent need to bring more young people together around issues of racial inequity in 2015 Etecia co-founded the Black Love Festival, a free community event designed to promote love as a form of radical transformation and healing in the Bayview.
 On July 16th 2016 Etecia gathered the Bay Area together again for Tribe City Fest, to address the need for the community to come together using collective efficacy as a form of liberation.
 The festival featured local Black and Brown artist, musicians, filmmakers, and craft and food vendors.
 Etecia's goal in her artivism work is to create more spaces for Black artistic expression and to reach a wider range of people who may be currently unplugged from the movement for Black liberation.
 Black Joy is revolutionary.

 Etecia has curated a life centered around social justice.
 Her work as a reproductive justice advocate has helped her to to reimagine the health care system.
 Her intentions are to decolonize birthing in the U.S. as well as empower Birthers to stand in their power as Creators.
 Understanding indigenous technologies of mothering is key for any society to flourish and Etecia believes these tools have to be holistically retaught in marginalized communities.
 Etecia is currently studying traditional West African traditional healing practices and herbalism.
 Etecia launched an organic boutique tea line as apart of the Letthemflourish brand February 28th 2017.
 It is Etecia's primary goal to share these natural methods for replenishing the spirit and nourishing the body with her community.
 In addition to being a healer, Etecia is in the process of raising funds to open a holistic health center and birthing temple in Bayview Hunterspoint dedicated to preserving and utilizing culture as a form of healing.
-Etecia plans to go back to university in 2019 for her Ph.D in Sociology so that she may sharpen her skills and develop the tools necessary to create a sustainable transformative ecosystem that addresses the healthcare needs of her community and communities similar to hers across the country and worldwide.
+Etecia most recently began a Ph.D. program in Medical Sociology at Howard University to conduct research that assesses the benefits and impacts of indigenous spiritual practices within a contemporary healthcare framework as a reliable method for preventing stress related diseases in Black women.
+In a constant process of sharpening her skills and develop the tools necessary to create a sustainable transformative ecosystem she plans to addresses the healthcare needs of her community and communities similar to hers across the country and worldwide.